 The Ridge Tahoe

 This project called for the construction of three residential buildings containing more than 100 vacation time share units.
 With a Sierra Nevada mountain setting and proximity to Heavenly Valley Ski Resort, these luxury units were designed and constructed with many high-quality interior and exterior amenities requiring high standards of construction.
 These three structures consisted of one 48-unit, 11-story building and two 6-story buildings, all with parking garages.
-One of the three structures (Building 13) was structural steel construction with composite decks and massive poured concrete footings.
-The two other structures consisted of Building 15, which utilized poured in-place post tension concrete, while Building 16 was a poured in-place garage with the tower using masonry walls with pre-cast planks.
+One of the three structures (Building 13) was a structural steel construction with composite decks and massive poured concrete footings.
+The two other structures consisted of Building 15, which utilized poured-in-place post-tension concrete, while Building 16 was a poured-in-place garage with the tower using masonry walls with pre-cast planks.

-Clark/Sullivan faced problems pertaining to soil conditions, seismic requirements, base rock restrictions, project noise, high winds and harsh weather conditions expected at a mountainous 7,500 foot elevation.
+Clark/Sullivan faced problems pertaining to soil conditions, seismic requirements, base rock restrictions, project noise, high winds, and harsh weather conditions expected at a mountainous 7,500-ft elevation.

 - Client